LeatherDiamond/solar-batteries-connection-checker/README.md

  # Why should you try it?

- It's a simple program that can be adapted to your needs and save your time and money by continually checking the performance of your equipment and reporting faults in a timely wanner.
+This is a reliable and easy-to-use tool that is equiped with several features that make it a powerful tool for managing your network.
+You have complete control over how the program operates.
+It can be adapted to your needs and will save your time and money by continually checking the performance of your equipment and reporting faults in a timely wanner.

 # License